geophile/marcel/README.md

 Dependencies
 ------------

-Marcel is currently dependent on [dill](https://pypi.org/project/dill/), which can be installed like this:
+Marcel depends on [dill](https://pypi.org/project/dill/), which can be installed like this:
 ```
 pip install dill